-- Bearing in mind the constantly changing circumstances with regard to the COVID-19 pandemic, FIFA and the host associations are aiming to start the venue visits in the candidate host cities at the beginning of July 2021.
+- Bearing in mind the constantly changing circumstances with regard to the COVID-19 pandemic, FIFA and the host associations will conduct venue visits from September to December in 2021.

 - FIFA said in a statement: “The visits will only take place if the health and safety situation in the host countries allows FIFA to do so.
 Realizing the commercial potential of each venue, as well as in terms of sustainability, human rights and event legacy, is of the utmost importance.”

 This has got us thinking: How have things moved on for potential host cities since the announcement in 2018 that the U.S., Mexico and Canada would be hosting the expanded 48-team tournament?